exogen/graphbrainz/docs/schema.md

   NAT
 }

+# A type used to describe the status of releases, e.g. official,
+# bootleg, etc.
 enum ReleaseStatus {
   # Any release officially sanctioned by the artist and/or their
   # record company.
 (Most releases will fit into this category.)